Guarantors

 District Court Act 2016, ss 184–189

-A charging order can stop you from selling the land or property that the order identifies until the lender has the opportunity to seize or sell the property (or until the debt is paid).
+A charging order stops you from selling the land or property that the order identifies until the lender has the opportunity to seize or sell the property (or until the debt is paid).

 Garnishee order